Seattle Epidemiologic Research and Information Center (ERIC)

 5 Steps to Accessing the VET Registry

-- Submit the application to the Registry.
+- Submit the application to VET Registry staff.

 - The application will be reviewed by the Scientific Ethics and Oversight Committee (SEOC).
 The SEOC consists of senior scientists in the fields of genetics, genomics, twin research, medicine, psychiatry, epidemiology, and biostatistics.
 The SEOC provides external review and advises whether the intended research proposal is aligned with the mission and goals of the Registry.
 The SEOC considers the scientific merit of the study and the study’s contribution to a balanced research portfolio for the Registry.
 The SEOC also examines the availability of Registry resources, including members, data or biospecimens, level of subject burden, ethical treatment, and privacy implications to members.

-- After approval, Registry staff will create a budget, narrative, letter of support, and signed consortium letter with the local VA R&D office.
+- After approval, VET Registry staff will create a budget, narrative, letter of support, and signed consortium letter with the local VA R&D office.

-Contact the VET Registry Program Manager for more information.
+Contact VET Registry staff for more information.